Tim Metcalfe: Live episode (2015)

-On 9 September 2015, Coronation Street announced that the live episode would air for an hour on 23 September in a 19.30 timeslot.
-The cast gathered for their first read through of the live episode script on 8 September.
-On 13 September, Le Vell and Brooke Vincent (who plays Sally's daughter, Sophie) told STV that the storyline involving Sally, Tim and Kevin would "inject a little bit of humour" into the live episode.
-Vincent went on to say how viewers will "have to keep watching" to find out if the wedding will commence.
-Describing the role Sally, Kevin and Tim's storyline plays in the live episode, Le Vell said: "It’s all linked to Tim and Sally’s wedding and I think someone lets the cat out the bag – we don’t know who that is – about the kiss on their wedding day, but we don’t know the full impact of Tim finding out."
-Duttine spoke to Daniel Kilkelly of Digital Spy, insisting that Tim should not become aggressive when he discovers Sally and Kevin's kiss: "I don't really want to see Tim become aggressive or become a player either.
+On 9 September 2015, Coronation Street announced the one-hour live episode would air on 23 September, in a 19.30 timeslot.
+The cast gathered on 8 September, for their first read-through of the live episode.
+On 13 September, Le Vell and Brooke Vincent (Sally's daughter, Sophie) told STV the live episode's storyline involving Sally, Tim and Kevin would "inject a little bit of humour".
+Vincent said viewers will "have to keep watching" to see if a wedding will commence.

+Le Vell commented, about the love triangle: "It’s all linked to Tim and Sally’s wedding... someone lets the cat out the bag – we don’t know who that is – about the kiss, on their wedding day."
+Duttine, to Daniel Kilkelly of Digital Spy, commented on Tim's discovery of kiss: "I don't really want to see Tim become aggressive or become a player either.
 I just think that he's a decent bloke who likes his creature comforts and a simple life."
-Duttine continued to talk about the fallout of the revelation: "I think Tim will be heartbroken when he finds out the truth.
-It's definitely not going to be plain sailing.
+Duttine continued, "I think Tim will be heartbroken when he finds out the truth...
 As for whether Tim will punch Kevin, I don't think Tim's the fighting type."

-Duttine and Dynevor later discussed their thoughts on going live with Katie Fitzpatrick from the Manchester Evening News, with Duttine admitting that going live is one of "the scariest thing you’ve ever done because you don’t want to be the first one to mess up Coronation Street after years and years."
-Dynevor admitted she was worried she would break into uncontrollable laughter, "My fear, working with Joe, is corpsing for me.
+Duttine and Dynevor later discussed their thoughts on the live broadcast with Katie Fitzpatrick of the Manchester Evening News.
+Duttine admitted going live is one of "the scariest thing you’ve ever done because you don’t want to be the first one to mess up Coronation Street after years and years."
+Dynevor worried she would break into uncontrollable laughter, "My fear, working with Joe, is corpsing for me.
 Once you start laughing you can’t stop."

-In the build-up to the live episode, Anna overheard Sally discussing her kiss with Kevin to Sophie, leaving her intrigued.
-The episode aired on 23 September and featured a drunk Anna telling Tim that Sally had kissed Kevin a matter of weeks before.
-Despite Sally's best efforts to convince Tim that Anna was lying, he realised Anna was not lying and left the pub in shock and upset.
-Tim then packed his bags and stayed with Anna and Faye, leaving Sally crying into the arms of Sophie.
-The episode was met with positive reviews with many Twitter users tweeting their views on the live episode and Duttine's acting.
+The live episode aired 23 September, revealing that it is an inebriated Anna that lets on to Tim that Sally kissed Kevin.
+Despite Sally's best efforts to convince Tim that Anna was lying, Tim is unconvinced, and leaves the pub in shock.
+Tim packs his bags, staying with Anna and Faye, leaving Sally crying into the arms of Sophie.
+The live episode was met with positive reviews with many fans tweeting their views on it, and on Duttine's performance.